-In 2000, separate longitudinal dropout rates and completion rates were replaced with a four-year high school completion/student status series.
-The series is made up of four complementary longitudinal rates based on the statuses of students four years after they begin Grade 9: graduation, school continuation in the fall after graduation was expected, General Educational Development (GED) certification, and dropout.
+Beginning with the class of 1998, separate longitudinal dropout rates and completion rates were replaced with a four-year high school completion/student status series.
+The series is made up of four complementary longitudinal rates based on the statuses of students four years after they begin Grade 9: graduate, continuer, General Educational Development (GED) recipient, or dropout.
 The four rates add to 100 percent.
 Completion/student status rates appeared for the first time as report-only indicators in the 2000 AEIS reports.
 In 2001, the Texas Legislature added the Grade 9 completion rate to the list of performance indicators in statute (TEC §39.051, 2001).
 The rate became a base indicator in the 2004 accountability system.